bholt/claret-papoc/Commutativity.md

 Commutativity is well known, especially in distributed systems, for enabling important optimizations.
 In classic databases literature from the 70s and 80s, commutativity was exploited by database systems designers within the safe confines of relational models.
 They were able to use their deep, complete knowledge of the data model and query plans to determine which transactions conflict with one another. *(citations?)*

 Since then, commutativity has seen a resurgence in modern NoSQL systems which have forgone complex data models for increased flexibility and scalability.
 In an eventually consistent model, RedBlue consistency allows executing commutative ("blue") operations locally, knowing they will eventually converge.
 Similarly, conflict-free replicated data types (CRDTs)\cite{Shapiro:SSS11} define commutative merge functions for all operations to ensure that replicas will converge.

-are defined in such a way that all their operations commute with each other to ensure that all replicas converge to the same state, regardless of the order in which operations are executed.
-In CRDTs, this is done by defining *merge* semantics which, while simpler than unbounded eventual consistency, may still be difficult for programmers to reason about.
-For instance, a Set CRDT must decide what to do when two clients concurrently add and remove the same key — usually this is handled by choosing a preference for adds.
-The result is that the client who removed the key must understand that their operation may not have happened.
+Lynx \cite{Zhang:SOSP13} uses knowledge of some commutative operations to make tracking serializability cheaper.

 ## Commutativity Specifications
 Though *commutativity* is often discussed in terms of an operation commuting with all other operations, it is actually more nuanced.